 Monitoring of places where freedom is restricted

-People may be deprived of freedom in different locations, for example in prisons, barracks, psychiatric hospitals, old people’s homes and nursing homes, crisis centres, shared apartments for young people and facilities for people with disabilities.
+People may be deprived of freedom in different locations, for example in prisons, barracks, psychiatric hospitals, old people’s homes and nursing homes, crisis centres, residential groups for children and juveniles supervised by youth and welfare services and facilities for people with disabilities.